refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ---
-title: Building a CRUD app with Material UI and Strapi
+title: Building a CRUD app with Material UI and Strapi in React
 description: How to build CRUD admin panel with Material UI?
 slug: build-admin-panel-with-material-ui-and-strapi
 authors: necati